Petraea/ldap-wxpython/Description.md

 # Initial Preamble

 LDAP is a tree-based database.
 It consists of:
-..* Organisational units (OU) that form the nodes of the tree ..* Objects for the leaves, that are distinguised by their Common Name (CN) ..* Each CN has multiple properties associated with them that may be:
+ * Organisational units (OU) that form the nodes of the tree
+ * Objects for the leaves, that are distinguised by their Common Name (CN)
+ * Each CN has multiple properties associated with them that form a list.
+Each entry is representable as a string, but may be underlying a construction of one of:
-..1.
-Numeric
+ 1. Numeric
-..2.
-String
+ 2. String
+ 3. Boolean ('FALSE' or 'TRUE')
-..3.
-Binary
+ 4. Binary data
-..4.
-A reference to a DN
+ 5. A reference to a DN
-..* There is no known formal type binding for each object.
+ * There is no known formal type binding for each object.
 The top OU is called a Domain Component (DC), which typically has multiple fields, e.g.
     dc=nurdspace,dc=nl
 All objects can be uniquely identified by their Distinguished Name (DN).